everx-labs/TonNfcClientAndroid/README.md

 ### Case of successful operation

-In the case of successful operation with the card any function of TonNfcClientAndroid library always returns json string with two fields "message" and "status". "status" will contain "ok".
-In the field "message" you will find an expected payload.
+In the case of successful operation with the card any function of TonNfcClientAndroid library returns json string with two fields "message" and "status". "status" contains "ok".
+In the field "message" there's an expected payload.
 So jsons may look like this.

 ```
 {"message":"done","status":"ok"}